kychanbp/demo_TXCapital/README.md

 As you can see in the database, the data returned contains X, Y coordinates.
 The filtering can easily be done using Geographical Information System (GIS).
 I have good knowledge in GIS due to my previous work as an Environmental Consultant.
 I deal with a lot of Geo Data.

 Actually, if the search area can be approximate by a rectangle, we don't even need GIS.
 We can just filter by coordinates.
 But, if the search area is a polygon, then GIS is needed.

+## How to run
+1. Git clone the repo
+2. Install the dependencies in the pip file
+3. Python program.py to run